Skip to contents

 y_raw <- window(y, end = c(2016, 12))

-# raw series for second (refreshed) estimation
+# raw series for second (refreshed) estimation: new data points

 y_new <- window(y, end = c(2017, 6))